gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/run_tesbed_network.md

  	-  Enable INT services
  		Navigate applications, search inband, and activate it.

-	- Then configure the INT report collector
+	- Then, navigate to In-band Telemetry control, and configure the INT report collector
 		address: 127.0.0.1
 		port: 54321